 EAD 5013 Foundations of Educational Administration and Special Services from a Biblical Worldview Considers foundational theory of education and its implications to the entire educational system, including leading in special services, collaboration with families and the community, and with personnel.
 Uses Biblical worldview as the foundation on which values, morality, and ethical practice considerations will be formulated.
-EAD 5111 K-12 Curriculum, Instruction, & Implementation Applies the teaching process, state and national standards, technology, learning objectives, scope and sequence, and accessment to create implement and instruct effective technology, learning objectives, scope and sequence, and assessment to create, implement, and instruct effective kindergarten through 12th grade curriculum in an instructional management system.
+EAD 5111 K-12 Curriculum, Instruction, & Implementation Applies the teaching process, state and national standards, technology, learning objectives, scope and sequence, and assessment to create, implement, and instruct effective assessment to create, implement, and instruct effective kindergarten through 12th grade curriculum in an instructional management system.
 As part of the course requirements, students are required to complete 17 hours of field experience hours in their major area of administration certification